 Can I take out pet insurance after diagnosis?

-Depending on what your pet is diagnosed with, you might still be able to take out pet insurance, but you won’t be able to claim for vet bills prior to and up to the diagnosis.
+Depending on what your pet is diagnosed with, you might still be able to take out pet insurance, but you may not be able to claim for any medical condition that already exists prior to the date your insurance starts.

-Once your pet has been diagnosed with either a chronic condition or a historic condition, this will need to be declared when taking out a pet insurance policy as a 'pre-existing condition'.
-The biggest impact will be that it’s unlikely that an insurer will be able to provide full cover for your pet because they pose a higher level of risk.
+Once your pet has been diagnosed with either a chronic or a historic condition, this will need to be declared when taking out a pet insurance policy.
+Most standard policies will not provide cover for pre-existing medical conditions, which means you won’t be able to make a claim for any vet bills associated with it.

 Is it harder to get pet insurance with a pre-existing condition?